Cobot vs Robot Palletizer: Which is the best choice | Rocketfarm

 Palletizing solution at Aegir brewery using the Pally software from Rocketfarm

-The industrial robots are more suited to handle faster production lines and heavier payloads, but they also require more resources in the shape of floor space and financial capabilities.
-The lessons to be learned from this post is to understand that in order to choose between a cobot and a robot you need to know and form an opinion about the key factors: installation, reach, payload and price.
+The lessons to be learned from this comparison are to understand that to choose between a cobot and a robot, you need to know and form an opinion about the key factors: installation, reach, payload, and price.
 Then you should be able to make the right decision for your business.